psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

-their ablutions, they gathered a few pieces of coral from the bottom of the sea, and returning with them to the house addressed the corpse, saying, “ With you may the pollution be.”
+their ablutions, they gathered a few pieces of coral from the bottom of the sea, and returning with them to the house addressed the corpse, saying, "With you may the pollution be."
 So saying they threw down the coral on the top of the hole which had been dug to receive the sins and the defilement of the dead .
 1 In this instance the sins of the departed, as well as the pollution which the primitive mind